greenelab/deep-review/sections/06_discussion.md

 are heuristic and have to take into account additional hyper-parameters that depend on specific deep architectures, sizes of pre-training and target datasets, and similarity of domains.
 Unfortunately, not many negative results are presented in study publications.
-A rare example, DeepChem, is a framework that implements one-shot learning techniques [@tag:AltaeTran2016_one_shot] and was not able to achieve any predictive power on closely related testing tasks.
+As rare example, DeepChem, a framework that successfully improved results for low-data drug discovery by implementing one-shot learning techniques [@tag:AltaeTran2016_one_shot], was not able to achieve any predictive power with transfer learning on closely related testing tasks from different datasets.
 This long shot-term memory (LSTM) based method addressed training set size limitations by implementing one-shot learning approaches that aim to learn information about objects from few training examples.
 DeepChem showed significant improvement in predictive power for a variety of problems meaningful